 :Let’s talk about a subject that is very important in human life: How to make peace with your past.
 When handled properly, it can be overcome, but when handled the wrong way, it can jeopardize relationships to the point of ending them and hurting people.
 We are talking about our past.

 We all have had experiences that have marked us for good or for bad.
-We have good memories printed on our minds, moments, people, places, but we all have bad memories also.
+Furthermore, we have good memories printed on our minds, moments, people, and places, but we all have bad memories too.
 They could even be traumatic ones.

 How does your mind process traumatic experiences?

 When an event overwhelms our ability to cope, either physically, mentally, or emotionally, we experience trauma, which can leave us feeling unsafe, helpless, and struggling with disturbing memories, emotions, and anxiety.

 Trauma changes the way we perceive and experience the world and can have a lasting effect on the brain, affecting the behavior of people who did not previously have a mental health condition or even a predisposition to mental health issues.
 For trauma survivors, after a disturbing or distressing event is over, the brain continues to react to the original stressor, keeping them in a constant state of hypervigilance.
 It is as if the mind is a soldier prepared for battle, on high alert, ready to face an enemy even though the war is over.

 This scenario brings many symptoms that are not easy to handle.
 We might notice them, or we might not.
 The truth is that they can be there without us having the ability to relate them to what we are feeling inside, what we have in our minds, and the experiences we have dealt with.
 The symptoms of trauma can include: